Family

 Wedding typeApproximate total cost (KRW)Notes

 Courthouse registration only0District office filing.
-Marriage certificate costs 1,000 KRW via 정부24.
+Marriage certificate is free online via 정부24; ₩1,000 in person.

 City public venue small wedding (after 1,000,000 KRW subsidy)3,000,000 to 8,000,000Excludes 스드메; catering at the venue adds to the upper end

-All figures reflect 2025 data.
-Wedding vendor pricing changes frequently.
-Verify at the 한국소비자원 참가격 portal (price.go.kr) before signing any contract.
+All government figures reflect Korea Consumer Agency April 2025 data.
+The agency publishes new wedding price data monthly, so figures shift month to month.
+Verify at the 한국소비자원 참가격 portal (price.go.kr) for the latest before signing any contract.

 For a full line-item breakdown and a budget calculator covering all six cost inputs, see the wedding costs in Korea guide.